Four-thousander

 The exact number of Alpine four-thousanders is unclear, because there are no commonly agreed criteria for mountains, summits and subpeaks.
 Officially, the International Mountaineering and Climbing Federation, UIAA, has declared 82 peaks as four-thousanders and 46 as four-thousander subpeaks, which are spread across three countries.
 In all 55 peaks lie entirely within one country, over 27 straddle a border but none is located at a tripoint.
 By the UIAA's definition, Switzerland has 48 four-thousanders, Italy has 35 and France 26.

 The four-thousanders are found mainly in the Western Alps, in the ranges of the Bernese Alps (9), Dauphiné Alps (2) Graian Alps (29) and Pennine Alps (41).
 The only four-thousander in the Eastern Alps is Piz Bernina (4,049 m) in the Bernina Group.

-Asia

-In Asia mountain ranges there are four-thousanders in various countries, like in Pakistan, Afghanistan, China, India, Nepal, Iran, Malaysia, etc.